 Has Depression Left You Feeling Trapped Inside Yourself?

-When you’re not in a good place mentally, it can feel like you’re living under a black cloud.
+When you’re not in a good place mentally, it can feel like not much matters in your life.
 You may have lost interest in doing the things you used to love.
 Or perhaps you’re experiencing issues with your sleep, whether it’s sleeping too much during the day or insomnia keeping you awake at night.
 Similarly, you may find your relationship with food isn’t healthy, and you’re either eating too much or not enough.

 When you’re at work or school, it may seem like small tasks are taking longer to complete than normal due to your inability to focus.
 You might be having a hard time making decisions, or perhaps you feel numb and disengaged from what you’re doing.